organic1337/CTFs/pwnable/simple_login/solution.md

 ```

 ## Conclusion
-I solved this channel by finding a BOF in `auth` function that let me write anything to `main`'s base pointer.
+I solved this challenge by finding a BOF in `auth` function that let me write anything to `main`'s base pointer.
 I manipulated that base pointer so it will point to my own buffer, and then when LEAVE and RET execute, I have full control of `main`'s return address ;)

 ```
 Authenticate : QUFBQX+SBAhA6xEI